 We realized that only by opening the doors of the property to the public we could make it live and prosper.
 At the same time it would help future generations appreciate and understand more culture, nature and art.
 We wanted to create a virtuous circle to safeguard culture in all its different forms.”

-— Please tell us a bit about the facilities, the different rooms and of course the bioenergetic areas in your beautiful historic gardens!
+— Please tell us a bit about the facilities, the rooms and the bioenergetic areas in your beautiful historic gardens.

-In our restaurant, we now have two young local chefs, Davide and Davide, who are passionate about food and ancient recipes.
+In our restaurant, we now have two young local chefs who are passionate about food and ancient recipes.
 They learned them from their grannies and improved them with a modern twist to suit our contemporary lifestyles.

 The wellness area offers a few simple but healthy body and facial treatments.
 Natural elements such as honey, milk, chocolate and herbs are used to de-stress the body and mind.

-— What would you describe to be the atmosphere, your philosophy?
+— What would you describe to be the atmosphere at your boutique hotel?

-— The interior is furnished with antiques from your family.
-Please tell us a bit more about the rooms and how would you describe the style of the interior?
+— The hotel interior is furnished with antiques from your family.
+Please tell us a bit more about the rooms.

 Everything in the estate reflects our passions for beauty, art and culture.
 Nothing is left unseen but all is highlighted with grace and great care, just like a family home.”